-What does We're Not Gonna Take It mean?
+What do you think We're Not Gonna Take It means?

 Twisted Sister: We're Not Gonna Take It Meaning